ryanpig/ComputerVision4/README.md

-Goal: Action classification from a video by different topologies
+Goal: Action classification from a video by different topologies For example, the trained model can idenfify actions liek jump, lunges, cutting vegetables, push-up, brush teeths etc.

-Dataset:  UCF101 dataset and own filmed videos
+Dataset:  UCF101 dataset and own filmed videos.

-Topologies:
+Topologies for comparison:
 - CNN by RGB input features
 - CNN by Optical Flow features
 - CNN by Multiple Optical Flow features